Ides of March: Why should you beware?

-If you have heard of the Ides of March, you know you’re supposed to beware them.
+If you’ve heard of the Ides of March, you probably know you’re supposed to beware them.
 Why?
-In ancient Rome, the Ides of March were equivalent to our March 15th.
-If you’ve heard of the Ides of March, it’s probably thanks to William Shakespeare.
-In his play Julius Caesar, a soothsayer – or fortune teller – says to Caesar: Beware the Ides of March.
+In ancient Rome, the Ides of March were equivalent to our March 15.
+In the Roman calendar, this date corresponded to several religious observances.
+The Romans considered the Ides of March a deadline for settling debts.
+But – in our modern world – if you’ve heard of the Ides of March, it’s probably thanks to William Shakespeare.
+In his play Julius Caesar, a soothsayer attracts Caesar’s attention and tells him:

-The Romans also had a name for the first day of every month.
-It was known as the “kalends.”
-It’s from this word that our word calendar is derived.
+The Romans also had a name for the first day of every month: the Kalends.
+Our word calendar derives from Kalends.

 In fact, our modern calendar is very much like the one that Julius Caesar enacted the year before his death.
 It had 365 days and 12 months each year.
 It even took into account the fact that Earth’s orbit around the sun isn’t a whole number of days, by adding a leap day every few years.